telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/event-handling/detect-input-change-event.md

 ---
-title: Detect Input Change Events
+title: Detect Input change Events
-page_title: Detect Input Change Events | Kendo UI DropDownList
+page_title: Detect Input change Events | Kendo UI DropDownList
 description: "Learn how to detect the Kendo UI DropDownList input change event."
 previous_url: /controls/editors/dropdownlist/how-to/detect-input-change-event
 slug: howto_detect_input_change_events_dropdownlist
 ---

-# Detect Input Change Events
+# Detect Input change Events

 The `change` event of the DropDownList fires when the value of the widget is changed by the user.